Comet Interceptor

-Comet Interceptor is a robotic spacecraft mission led by the European Space Agency (ESA) planned for launch in 2029.
+Comet Interceptor is a robotic spacecraft mission led by the European Space Agency (ESA) planned for launch sometime between August 2028 and July 2029.
 The spacecraft will be placed at the Sun-Earth L_{2} point and wait for up to three years for a long-period comet to fly by at a reachable trajectory and speed.
 The mission's primary science goal is "to characterise a dynamically-new comet including its surface composition, shape, structure, and the composition of its gas coma."

 Background

 Comet Interceptor is being developed as ESA's first Fast class (F-class) of the Cosmic Vision programme.
 The mission is being planned and developed by a consortium that includes the ESA and Japan's space agency JAXA.
 Comet Interceptor will share the launch vehicle with ESA's ARIEL space telescope, which is also bound for Lagrange point 2.
 The Principal Investigator is Geraint Jones, from the Mullard Space Science Laboratory in the United Kingdom.
 The maximum cost of the spacecraft bus is set at €150M, excluding science instruments and launch services.